Sweet mangoes and fresh, ripened Heirloom Jersey tomatoes stacked, then topped with a balsamic reduction.

 Stacked Heirloom Tomatoes and Mango with a Balsamic Reduction

 - Add balsamic vinegar to a saucepan and heat over medium heat for approximately 15 minutes or until vinegar has reduced and has thickened.
 Remove from heat and let cool.

-- While the vinegar is simmering, slice your tomato into 3-4 1/2" thick slices and set aside (number of slices will depend on how large your tomato is).
+- While the vinegar is simmering, slice your tomato into three ½-inch thick slices and set aside.

 - Slice the mango of off the pit into slices and set aside.

 - Next, stack your tomato, then mango and repeat.
 (I did three layers)